 Unlike Botulinum, which relaxes muscles, dermal injectables enhance fullness to reduce creases and regain plumpness.

-The most popular under-eye fillers are hyaluronic acid (HA) injectables like Restylane and Juvederm.
+The most popular under eye wrinkles filler are hyaluronic acid (HA) injectables like Restylane and Juvederm.
 These fillers replicate the natural moisturizing substances in your skin, delivering a rapid plumping effect and reducing the appearance of:

 ● Slight wrinkles and creases below the eyes.